Michail-Marakis/squash-page/README.md

 # SquashWorld Website

-This is a simple static website project created using **HTML and CSS**.
+This is a very simple static website project created using **HTML and CSS**.

 The project was developed for educational purposes and demonstrates basic web development concepts such as page structure, navigation menus, tables, images, and styling with CSS.